-In addition, our board has tasked designated standing committees with oversight of certain categories of risk management.
 Our audit committee assists our board in fulfilling its oversight responsibilities with respect to risk management in the areas of internal control over financial reporting and disclosure controls and procedures, as well as legal and regulatory compliance.
-The audit committee further oversees our initiatives related to our operational infrastructure, particularly reliability, business continuity, cybersecurity, and data privacy, as well as our enterprise-risk management program.
-Our audit committee also, among other things, discusses with management and the independent auditor guidelines and policies with respect to risk assessment and risk management.
-Our compensation committee assesses risks relating to our executive compensation plans and arrangements, and whether our compensation policies and programs have the potential to encourage excessive risk-taking.
-Our nominating and corporate governance committee assesses risks relating to our corporate governance practices, the independence of the board, and potential conflicts of interest.
-These committees provide regular reports on our risk management efforts to the full board.
+The audit committee further oversees our initiatives related to our operational infrastructure, particularly reliability, business continuity, cybersecurity, and data privacy.
+Our audit committee also, among other things, discusses with management and the independent auditor guidelines with respect to risk assessment and risk management.